 We recommend that nurses who are storing health records consult a lawyer for advice regarding the retention of records.

 No, it is not appropriate to refer clients from your employment to your private business.
 Your personal interests could interfere with your professional judgment or your clients’ best interests.
 For example, your clients may think by hiring you as a foot care nurse, they will receive better home care services.

 Conflict of Interest and

 Boundaries in the Nurse-Client Relationship practice standards for more information.

 No, you may not use the BCCNM logo in connection with your business.

 In addition, you may not make any other representation implying your self-employed practice is connected to or endorsed by the college, or that you are speaking on behalf of or in any way representing BCCNM.

 Yes, you must inform BCCNM as soon as you become self-employed.

 Every time you renew your registration or request a change in status you will be asked on the relevant form whether you are self-employed.
-If you are self-employed you must answer “yes” to this question and provide the additional information requested (your practice area and evidence of your insurance), even if you have previously informed BCCNM of your self-employment.
+If you are self-employed you must answer “yes” to this question and provide the additional information requested, even if you have previously informed BCCNM of your self-employment.